MichaelCumming/presentations/rst2pdf/Telus_VALab_2015-02-27/slides.rst

 Research questions
 --------------------------------------------------

+- How can VA teams be composed so they are sufficiently diverse?
-- How can interdisciplinary VA teams best work together?
+- How can diverse teams learn to work well together?
+- Where should VA teams fit into existing organizational structures?
 - How can organizations facilitate communication between disciplines?
-- Where would these teams fit into existing organizational structures?

 References